 Global economic uncertainty has left consumers with a hunger for knowledge – these days people are far more clued up about loan fees, interest rates and where they choose to put their dollars.
 It’s driving competition in financing.
 New Zealand startup Harmoney is riding the wave, with a lending platform set to turn the world of personal loans on its head.

-Harmoney is meeting the challenge with technology, creating New Zealand’s first licensed peer-to-peer lending platform, based on App Cloud.
+Harmoney is meeting the challenge with technology, creating New Zealand’s first licensed peer-to-peer lending platform, based on Salesforce Platform.

 The concept is easy - enabled by the current digital age characterized by disruptive technologies including cloud.
 Harmoney brings together borrowers and lenders online within a highly automated loan application and approval process that cuts out the meetings and branch networks, as well as the associated operating costs.
 The net result?
 A faster, smoother loan application experience – and better rates!